djguzmanc/djguzmanc.github.io/README.md

 This an image with a font properly rasterized, it doesn't matter which algorithm it used.
 Now let's see how looks the same word without antialiasing rasterization.

 ![Alt text](/images/no_smooth_font.PNG)

+One may say, well, it is readable too, but serif fonts may became unredable or painfull to see.